From: Linda Marie

 Date: 12-31-2003, 04:33 PM (16 of 16)

-I bought a roll of the brown paper for packages, and I use it for simple patterns like the towel turbans for after showers, and the fat quarter aprons, etc...
+Mary, I bought a roll of the brown paper for packages, and I use it for simple patterns like the towel turbans for after showers, and the fat quarter aprons, etc...
 But I like the sheerness of the tissue or exam table paper to see thru for details in the interior of the pattern piece.. (darts, circles, special markings, etc ) I never have tracing carbon or anything like that when I need it..
 And I can always find a piece of tissue...I'm going to order a roll from Nancy's notions of the exam room paper..
-It will be well worth it..:cool:
+It will be well worth it..
+Sew With Love

-Libby
+Libby |

 User: LeapFrog Libby

-Member since: 05-01-2002
+Member since: 05-01-2002 Total posts: 2022 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-11704.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-11704.html